B2B marketers today certainly live in “interesting times” (in the sense of the not-actually-Chinese curse).

 14. 15 of the 25 largest U.S. tech companies were founded by first- or second-generation Americans.
 (TechCrunch)

 15. Marketing is all about digital now, right?
 Not quite.
-59% of CMOs still say print advertising is an effective marketing channel.
+59% of CMOs still say print advertising is an effective marketing channel over digital marketing or even email marketing.
 58% say the same for TV, 51% direct mail, and almost half radio and telemarketing.
 (AdWeek)

 16. The larger the company, the higher the marketing expense budget as a percentage of revenue.
-Firms with revenue of $6.95 billion or more spend on average 11 percent, compared with 9.2 percent for those with revenue between $695 million and $1.4 billion.
-Marketing budgets as a percentage of revenue varied widely, with nearly half of companies (46%) spending less than 9% of revenue; 24% spending 9-13% of revenue; and 30% spending more than 13% of revenue.
+Firms with revenue of $5 billion or more spend on average 11 percent, compared with 9.2 percent for those with revenue between $500 million and $1 billion.
+Digital Marketing budgets as a percentage of revenue varied widely, with nearly half of companies (46%) spending less than 9% of revenue; 24% spending 9-13% of revenue; and 30% spending more than 13% of revenue.
 (Gartner)

-17. 40% of millennials (aged 25-34) don’t trust advertising.
-Marketers trying to appeal to this group need to understand that, but also that this group is highly educated (33% have a college degree) but struggling financially: many have student loan debt, 52% don’t have enough money to cover basic living costs, and 35% are either unemployed or work part-time.
+17. 40% of millennials, many who are internet users, (aged 25-34) don’t trust advertising.
+Marketers trying to appeal to this group need to understand that, but also that this group is highly educated (33% have a college degree) but their struggles include finances: many have student loan debt, 52% don’t have enough money to cover basic living costs, and 35% are either unemployed or work part-time.
 (Heidi Cohen)

-18. 50% of sales go the first salesperson to contact a prospect.
+18. 50% of sales are received by the first salesperson to contact a prospect.
 (Biznology)

 19. So much for the “death” of old media.
 Though the heyday of print may be over, the two most trusted sources of information remain the online versions of traditional media outlets (68%) and print (64%).
 Blogs come in at 21% (ugh).
 (Cision)

-20. 14% of businesses fail due to poor marketing.
+20. 14% of businesses fail due to a poor marketing strategy that includes a content marketing strategy, email marketing and methods of improving conversion rates.
 (B2B PR Sense Blog)

 This article was written by Tom Pick from Business2Community and was legally licensed through the NewsCred publisher network.